ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 make a peer-to-peer `Rendezvous`.

-If more than one Remote Endpoint is specified on the Preconnection, the transport system SHOULD assume that all the Remote Endpoints on the Preconnection represent equivalent services, to the extent that the the Transport Services system can choose any of them serving the application.
+If more than one Remote Endpoint is specified on the Preconnection, the Transport Services system SHOULD assume that all the Remote Endpoints on the Preconnection represent equivalent services, to the extent that the the Transport Services system can choose any of them serving the application.
 For example, a Remote Endpoint might represent various network